Amay22/PyFolio/README.md

 * User-Friendly and self-explanatory (No need to know big financial terms)
 * Highly visualized information customized to users’ needs

 In summary, PyFolio is a one-stop shop for users to gather data, news, and analysis in order to build value-adding portfolios.
 It is practical and useful in many ways.
 Hope you will enjoy using PyFolio.
+Please [read our Wiki page](https://github.com/Amay22/PyFolio/wiki)

 # How to Run
 ```